-1997 1998 1999 2000 2001 Satisfaction of parties with the Target 90% 88% 87% external review process Outcome 85% 88% 88% 86% 92%
+1999 2000 2001 2002 2003

+Satisfaction of parties with the external review process Target 90% 88% 87% 90% 90%

+Outcome 88% 86% 92% 86% 85%

-A survey of all 240 participants in the external review process was administered and 60% (143) responded by returning a completed questionnaire.
+A survey of all 185 participants in the external review process was administered and 74% (137) responded by returning a completed questionnaire.
 The survey is administered immediately following finalisation of each review.
 The indicator shows the level of satisfaction with the review process, including the professionalism of our staff; the extent to which feedback was provided as matters proceeded; and the extent to which parties were given the opportunity to have input.
 The survey seeks the participant's views on whether there was an independent, objective and fair hearing with an emphasis on user-friendly processes which met their needs.
-Relative Standard Error for 2001 data is $\pm 5.21\%$ at 95% level of satisfaction.

-1997 1998 1999 2000 2001
+1999 2000 2001 2002 2003

-Satisfaction of agencies with advice and guidance provided Target 100% 98% 98%
+Satisfaction of agencies with advice and guidance provided Target 100% 98% 98% 98% (a)

-Outcome 100% 97% 98% 98% (a)
+Outcome 98% 98% (a) 98.5% (a)

-(a) Survey will now be conducted every 2 years.
+(a) Survey is now conducted every 2 years

 There is a range of advisory services encompassing publications, advice on request, Internet based services, briefings and workshops and formal presentations to agencies.
 Since the commencement of the FOI Act, surveys have been administered annually to all state and local government agencies.
-The trend has indicated a consistently high level of satisfaction with the advisory services provided by the office, so in order to reduce the burden on agencies, the survey will now be conducted biennually.
+The trend has indicated a consistently high level of satisfaction with the advisory services provided by the office, so in order to reduce the burden on agencies, the survey is now conducted biennially.

-1997 1998 1999 2000 2001 The extent to which applications for external review were resolved by conciliation 72% 75% 80% 70% 61%
+1999 2000 2001 2002 2003 The extent to which applications for external review were resolved by conciliation 80% 70% 61% 60% 61.5%